 Excessive and/or sudden weight loss below where your body wants to be due to restricting calories can reduce or stop the production of those hormones needed for ovulation.
 Weight loss due to undernutrition is characterized by low insulin levels in the body, and since insulin regulates the hormones that lead to menstruation, low insulin levels = no period.

-Extreme Over Exercising
+Extreme Over Exercising and period loss

-Medications can either intentionally cause women to lose their period (like taking birth control) or period loss could be a side effect.
+Medications can either intentionally cause people to lose their period (like taking birth control) or period loss could be a side effect.
 However, other medications such as some antidepressants and blood pressure medications can increase hormone (prolactin) levels that involuntarily stop ovulation and periods.
 Speak to your doctor if this side effect is not intentional or desired.

 On a diet?
 Most diets result in weight loss, because it involves restricting a heck of a lot of calories, which may get you a smaller number on the scale, but it’s definitely not sustainable and can have a grave impact on your reproductive health.
 This is often best evidenced by losing your period.
-Women suffering from an eating disorder like anorexia nervosa tend to be at a higher risk of developing amenorrhea.
+Menstruating people suffering from an eating disorder like anorexia nervosa tend to be at a higher risk of developing amenorrhea.
 If you are cutting your calories and unintentionally losing your period, it’s likely that your body is not getting enough nutrition to sustain some of its basic functions (like reproduction).

 Post-pill amenorrhea is the failure to resume menstruation within 6 months of discontinuing any form of oral contraceptive (such as birth control, IUD).
-Research suggests that 2.2% of women experience no periods after discontinuing oral contraceptives (this is likely partially what happened to me- you can read all about my experience here).
+Research suggests that 2.2% of menstruating people experience no periods after discontinuing oral contraceptives (this is likely partially what happened to me- you can read all about my experience here).
 The loss of your period even after stopping the pill is caused by low amounts of two hormones (gonadotropic and ovarian hormones) and mild to moderate elevations of prolactin.
 Treatment is not usually required unless pregnancy is desired, as it is expected that periods will start again spontaneously.
 In my case, I didn’t wait long enough (6 months, apparently) to see if my period did return before seeking reproductive technology.

 Stress can lead to your menstrual cycle becoming longer or shorter or can cause it to stop altogether.
 How?
 Stress supresses the hypothalamic gonadotropic-releasing hormone also called GnRH.
 When that hormone is low, the body fails to ovulate (aka. anovulation).
 The more stress you are under, the more GnRH is suppressed, leading to amenorrhea.
 Just another really important reason to get the stress in your life under control.

-Polycystic ovary syndrome (PCOS) is a common endocrine disorder among women.
-It affects 6% of women of productive age.
+Polycystic ovary syndrome (PCOS) is a common endocrine disorder among menstruating individuals.
+It affects 6% of menstruating individuals of productive age.
 I’ve written about PCOS extensively here and here.
 One of the key signs of PCOS is period irregularities.
 In order to be diagnosed with PCOS there needs to be absence of ovulation, high levels of androgens (hormones important in males) and ovarian cysts.
 Other symptoms include no periods, frequently missed periods, heavy periods, infertility, excessive hair growth on face, chest, belly, upper thighs (called hirsutism), acne, obesity and weight gain, pelvic pain, and areas of thickened, dark and velvety skin.
 It is always best to consult with a doctor if you identify with some of these signs and symptoms.

 HOW to Get Your Period Back